Community reels from virus outbreak

 Tuesday afternoon, the outbreak in Union County led to La Grande Parks & Recreation immediately closing “all park restrooms, Veterans’ Memorial Pool and Summer Day Camp programs.”
 The release added that Morgan Lake will remain open.

-Oregon now is at 6,098 cases.
-Two more deaths have been attributed to COVID-19 in the state, which now has seen 182 deaths related to the virus.
+Oregon is at 6,218 cases as of Wednesday afternoon, and the state has seen 183 deaths related to the virus.

 ———

-EO Media Group reporter Alex Castle and The Bend Bulletin contributed to this article.
-This is a developing story and will be updated.
+The Bend Bulletin, EO Media Group reporter Alex Castle and Observer editor Phil Wright contributed to this article.

 (0) comments